otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/11-react-5.md

 })
 ```

 It is a sample test to get you started.
 Please read the comments carefully.
-The tests are endless, and I do not expect you to cover every use case for your application.
-As mentioned in the **Project 2: React CRUD** assessment document, focus on the authentication.
+The tests are endless.
+You will only cover a few cases in the **Project 2: React CRUD** assessment.
 Think about how you would test if the user's credentials are incorrect.

 Now you have a test, how do you go about running it.
 If you have not already, run the command `npm run cypress`.
 It will open and navigate you to a new window.
-You see the following:

 <img src="../resources/img/12-react-5-cypress/react-cypress-1.png" width="500" height="350">